Top spots for whale watching in South Australia

 Did you know?
 Fun facts about whales

-• These individual callosity patterns have enabled scientists to identify and track whales and the Encounter Bay Right Whale Study has learned Southern Right Whales often return to the same bay they were born to mate, give birth to their own calves, nurse their young and socialise.
+• These individual callosity patterns have enabled scientists to identify and track whales.
+The Encounter Bay Right Whale Study has learnt that Southern Right Whales often return to the same bay where they were born to mate, give birth to their own calves, nurse their young and socialise.

-• They will stay on the same stretch of coast for several months to feed their young in the warmer waters.
-Once of breeding age, whales can calf roughly every three years.
+• Whales will stay on the same stretch of coast for several months to feed their young in the warmer waters.
+Once of breeding age, whales can calve roughly every three years.

 (Main image taken at the Head of the Bight.
 Image courtesy of F Christiansen, Murdoch University Cetacean Research Unit.)